camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 The loss of the passive region results in the following:

-- **Workflow Engine Impact**: The workflow engine will stop processing tasks due to the loss of quorum.
+- **Workflow Engine Impact**: The workflow engine will stop processing due to the loss of quorum.

 #### Steps to take in case of passive region loss